cpabooks/cpabooks-docs/docs/accounting/odoo_accounting.rst

 Wide range of financial reports
 -------------------------------
-In Odoo, you can generate financial reports in real time.
-Odoo’s reports range from basic accounting reports to advanced management reports.
+In CPAbooks, you can generate financial reports in real time.
+CPAbooks reports range from basic accounting reports to advanced management reports.
 Odoo’s reports include:

 * Performance reports (such as Profit and Loss, Budget Variance)
 * Position reports (such as Balance Sheet, Aged Payables, Aged Receivables)